rticommunity/rticonnextdds-connector-py/docs/input.rst

    for sample in input.samples.valid_data_iter:
       print(sample.get_dictionary())

-It is possible to access an individual sample too:
+It is also possible to access an individual sample:

 .. testcode::